 If you're an SME looking for digital payment solutions, consider using alternatives to licensed digital banking institutions with options like Statrys.

-Open a business account in Hong Kong (and coming soon to Singapore), get full foreign exchange services like Spot and Forward contracts, local Euro IBAN accounts, and more.
+Open a business account in Hong Kong and get full foreign exchange services like Spot and Forward contracts, and much more.

 What is a Digital Banking License?